Azure/data-api-builder/docs/authorization.md

 }
 ```

 the roles will be used to match any defined role in the configuration file.
-For example, a request coming in with the aforementioned sample token, will be matched with the `author` permissions if the sample `book` entity is configured like following:
+For example, a request coming in with the aforementioned sample token will be matched with the `author` permissions if the sample `book` entity is configured like the following:

 ```json
 "book": {